-- Reviewed progress against the Police and Crime Plan 2017-2021. - Scrutinised the PCC's Annual Report 2019-2020. - Scrutinised the decisions and actions of the PCC. - Reviewed and accepted to the PCC's proposed policing precepts. - Held a confirmation hearing for the appointment of the OPCC s.151 Head of Finance.
+- Reviewed progress against the Police and Crime Plan 2021-2025. - Scrutinised the PCC's Annual Report 2020-2021. - Scrutinised the decisions and actions of the PCC. - Reviewed and accepted the PCC's proposed policing precept.

 The PCC remains compliant with all requests from the Panel, including information and attendance at meetings.